electrode-io/memcache/packages/memcache-client/README.md

 };
 ```

+#### `connectTimeout`

+Note that the `connectTimeout` option is a custom timeout this client adds.
+It will preempt
+the system's connect timeout, for which you typically get backa `connect ETIMEDOUT` error.

+Since there's no way to change the system's connect timeout from NodeJS, which is usually
+fairly long, this option allows you to set a shorter timeout.
+When it triggers, the client
+will shutdown the connection and destroy the socket, and reject with an error.
+The error's
+message will be `"connect timeout"` and has the field `connecting` set to true.

+If you want to let the system connect timeout to take place, then set this option to a high
+value like 10 minutes in milliseconds (60000).

 #### Multiple redundant servers support

 If you have multiple redundant servers, you can pass them to the client with the `server` option: